 3. Placement of the System

-Due to their enormous size, commercial units are almost always placed on the roof of the building.
-They cannot be placed beside the building since they consume a lot of space.
+Due to their enormous size, you will usually find commercial units on the roof of the building.
+You cannot place them beside the building since they consume a lot of space.
 Keeping the unit on the roof also gives the technicians enough space for regular maintenance or fixing any other problem.

 4. Split System or Packaged System

-Commercial HVAC systems are designed in a way that both the cooling and heating units are packaged in a single unit.
+In Commercial HVAC systems both the cooling and heating units are inside a single unit.
 This is also one of the reasons why commercial HVAC units are more complex.

 On the other hand, home HVAC systems come in two parts, i.e., an indoor evaporator and an outdoor compressor.